Heidelberg offers innovative solutions for the growing label market with its Gallus brand.

-Gallus Labelfire 340: This 7-color inkjet system delivers up to 96 percent of the simulated PANTONE® PLUS color space in outstanding quality
+Gallus Labelfire 340: This 7-color inkjet system delivers up to 96 percent of the simulated PANTONE® PLUS color guide in outstanding quality

-Gallus Labelfire E340: As much as 85 percent of the simulated PANTONE® PLUS color space is achieved in the 4-color range
+Gallus Labelfire E340: As much as 85 percent of the simulated PANTONE® PLUS color guide is achieved in the 4-color range

 Both machines: A native resolution of 1200x1200 dpi ensure optimum quality at speeds up to 70 m/min

 The digital front end of the Gallus Labelfire delivers a number of impressive practical functions including spot color matching, the PDF Toolbox and Prepress Manager, to name but a few.
 All conventional print functions available meet the requirements for efficient production of short runs through optimized setup times, minimal waste and tool costs.
 In addition, the double rewinders enable rapid changeovers and crossed winding of small narrow rolls and also support minimal setup times in the form of the Gallus Labelfire.